Connecticut Military and Veterans Benefits

 For questions and more information please call 866-9CT VETS (866-928-8387).

-Connecticut Department of Veterans Affairs, Office of Advocacy and Assistance Brochure
+Connecticut Department of Veterans Affairs, Office of Advocacy and Assistance Contact Information

 Learn more about the Connecticut Department of Veterans Affairs, Office of Advocacy and Assistance, Veterans Service Officers